dromara/fast-request/docs/en/guide/getstarted/dataMapping.md

 ## Default type mapping

-This configuration determines that the java basic type is parsed into the corresponding value，support modification
+This configuration determines that the basic java type will be resolved to the appropriate value, supporting modification.

 ![](/img/defaultDataMapping_en.png)

 ## Ignore data mapping

-This configuration determines whether the class will be parsed, it need full class name path(packageName+className)
+This configuration determines whether the corresponding class is resolved or not and requires full path of java class(packageName+className)

 ![](/img/ignoreDataMapping_en.png)